-The IPv6 Neighbor Discovery Protocol (NDP) is responsible for enabling communication and interaction between nodes within the same link-local scope.
-It is an alternative to the Address Resolution Protocol (ARP) of IPv4.
+The Neighbor Discovery Protocol (NDP) in IPv6 enables communication and interaction between nodes within the same link-local scope.
+It is an alternative to the Address Resolution Protocol (ARP) used in IPv4 addressing.

-In this article, we have explained the Neighbor Discovery Protocol (NDP) in IPv6, its working, features, and troubleshooting tips.
+In this article, we have explained the Neighbor Discovery Protocol (NDP) in detail, including its working, features, and troubleshooting tips.

 Furthermore, our online networking courses provide an efficient way of learning various networking technologies and protocols to help you build a career in IT networks.